mushroomhostage/Chestpack/README.md

 Chestpack - extra storage in a backpack on your chest!

+Need extra storage while traveling?
+Wear a chest on your chest!
-Chestpack enables players to craft a wearable chest for extra storage while traveling.
+Chestpack enables players to craft backpacks of various sizes for augmenting their normal player inventory space.
 It is designed to enable carrying additional items realistically without being too overpowered.

 Features:

-* Crafting recipe for packs
+* Crafting recipes to create packs
-* Configurable storage size
+* Three different types, with configurable material and size
+* Optional integrated workbench
 * Wear pack as chestplate for storage
 * Hold pack in your hand to open it
 * Packs are unique and not per-player
+* Nesting packs within packs is prevented (can be enabled)
 * Somewhat realistic

 ## Usage
-Craft a pack by surrounding a chest with leather.
+Craft a pack by surrounding a chest with one of:

+ * 8 leather = 45-slot pack
+ * 8 wool = 27-slot pack with integrated workbench
+ * 4 string = 9-slot pack

-When holding the resulting chest (it appears the same as a normal chest, but is actually a special wearable chest), left-click to open the pack.
+When holding the resulting chest (it appears the same as a normal chest, but is actually a special wearable chest), click to open the pack.
 You can drag items to/from the pack and your inventory, as you would expect.

+If your pack has an integrated workbench, shift-click to open the crafting area.

 When it isn't held in your hand, the pack will move itself to your chestplate armor slot, representing the pack being worn on your back as a backpack